 Estimation results.
-The estimation method does not account for potential endogeneity of prices.
+The estimation method does not account for the endogeneity of prices.
 The estimated elasticity of substitution between the two groups is very close to zero.
-That is, it seems that head scanners and body scanners are very different products and there is almost zero substitution between these two groups.
-The estimated coefficient for price - parameter α - is significantly positive (correct sign) for head scanners but it is negative (wrong sign) for body scanners.
-The wrong sign of this parameter estimate is likely an implication of the endogeneity of price: that is, the positive correlation between price and unobserved product quality.
+That is, it seems that head scanners and body scanners are very different products are there is almost zero substitution between these two groups.
+The estimated parameters α for prices are significant but this parameter has the wrong sign for body scanners.
+This result is probably comming from the correlation of prices an unobserved quality.

 Welfare effects.
 The counterfactual experiment consists of eliminating all CT scanner products, keeping only the outside product.
 The estimated welfare effect of CT scanners during this period is \$16 million of 1982.
-Using data on firms' R&D investment, Trajtenberg obtains a social rate of return of 270%.
+Using data of firms' R&D investment, Trajtenberg obtains a social rate of return of 270%.
 That is, every dollar of investment in the R&D of CT scanners generate 2.7 dollars in return.
 This is a very substantial rate of return.

-2.4.3 Petrin (2002) on minivans
+4.3.
+Petrin (JPE, 2002) on minivans

-The aim of this study was to evaluate the consumer welfare gains from the introduction of a new type of car, the minivan.
+• The aim of this study was to evaluate the consumer welfare gains from the introduction of a new type of car, the minivan.
 Estimation of a BLP demand system of automobiles.
-Combining market level and micro moments.
+Combine market level and micro moments.
 Observing average family size conditional on the purchase of a minivan and asking the model to match this average helps to identify parameters that capture consumer taste for the characteristics of minivans.

-In 1984, Chrysler introduced its own minivan: the Dodge caravan.
+In 1984, Chrysler introduced the Dodge caravan (its minivan).
 It was an immediate success.
 GM and Ford responded by quickly introducing their own minivans in 1985.
-By 1998, there were 6 firms selling a total of 13 different minivans, with Chrysler being the leader with a market share of 44% within the minivan market segment.
+By 1998, there were 6 firms selling a total of 13 different minivans, Chrysler being the leader (44%).

 Data.
-It is a product-year panel dataset during the period 1981-1993 and with J = 2407 products.
-Variables in the dataset include quantity sold in the US market, price, acceleration, dimensions, drive type, fuel efficiency, and indicators for luxury car, SUV, minivans, and full-size vans.

-The dataset also includes consumer level information from the Consumer expenditure survey (CEX).
-The CEX links demographics of purchasers of new vehicles to the type of vehicles they purchase.
+Period: 1981-1993.
+J = 2407.
+Product-year panel.
+Variables: Quantity sold; price, acceleration, dimensions, drive type, fuel efficiency, a measure of luxury.
+Consumer expenditure survey (CEX).links demographics of purchasers of new vehicles to the vehicles they purchase.
 In the CEX, we observe 2,660 new vehicle purchases over the period and sample.
-This micro-level data is used to estimate the probabilities of new vehicle purchases for different income groups.
-Observed purchases of minivans (120), station wagons (63), SUVs (131), and full-size vans (23).
+Used to estimate the probabilities of new vehicle purchases for different income groups.
+Observed purchases of minivans (120), station wagons (63), SUVs (131), and fullsize vans (23).
 Used to estimate average family size and age of purchasers of each of these vehicle types.